pallabmukherjee/android_device_leeco_x3/README.md

 # Leeco 1s - Dirty Unicorns
 ==============

-This branch is device tree for building Dirty Unicorns Rom for Leeco 1S(eco).
+This branch is device tree for building Paranoid Android Rom for LeEco 1S(eco).

 ---